Daniel Martins (athlete)

 Daniel Tavares Martins (born 12 March 1996) is a Brazilian Paralympic athlete who competes in sprinting events at international elite events.

+Career

-He is a Paralympic champion, triple World champion and a Parapan American Games champion in the 400 metres T20 and he was the first Brazilian Paralympic athlete to do so in the T20 classification.
+He represented Brazil at the 2016 Summer Paralympics and won a gold medal in the 400 metres T20 event.
+He is also a three-time gold medal winner at the World Para Athletics Championships, and a Parapan American Games champion in the 400 metres T20.
+He was the first Brazilian Paralympic athlete to do so in the T20 classification.

 After winning his gold medal at the 2016 Summer Paralympics, a school in Ricardo de Albuquerque in the northern part of Rio de Janeiro was named in honour of him.